 - We use this information to power our machine learning algorithms, which are the core of our service.
-This data allows us to automatically identify behaviour trends, to dynamically change the order of the search results, and create the recommendations.
+This data allows us to automatically identify behavior trends, dynamically change the order of the search results, and create recommendations.

 - This data is also used to determine which purchases are made via Findify, and more importantly, which were not.
 This data is then used in our analytics dashboard, to give you a better view of Findify's ROI.

-In some cases, on sites who use Shipstation, certain customers might see the Findify tracking tags on the shipping slip.
+In some cases, on sites that use Shipstation, certain customers might see the Findify tracking tags on the shipping slip.